cston/csharplang/proposals/collection-expressions-ienumerable-add.md

 >   - The *type* has a constructor that can be invoked with no arguments, and the constructor is at least as accessible as the declaring member.
 >   - The *type* has an instance (not an extension) method `Add` where:
 >     - **The method can be invoked with a single argument and the corresponding parameter is either by value or `in`.**
->     - **If the method is generic, the type arguments can be inferred from the collection and argument.**
+>     - **If the method is generic, the type arguments can be inferred from the argument.**
 >     - The method is at least as accessible as the declaring member.
 > - ...